Following the launch of ChatGPT, artificial intelligence (AI) has been sweeping the business world, and big changes are happening with AI in retail.

 What is artificial intelligence?

-One of the most common applications in artificial intelligence is machine learning, or the training of an algorithm to recognize something like a part of the body or the difference between a man and a woman.
+One of the most common AI applications is machine learning, or the training of an algorithm to recognize something like a part of the body or the difference between a man and a woman.
+Many AI applications used in retail fall under the category of machine learning since making predictions is a key part of how retailers use technology.

-However, we're likely to see more ways in which retailers are embracing AI as artificial intelligence evolves in ways like natural language processing, computer vision, and robotics.
+However, retailers are likely to embrace AI in more ways as it evolves in areas such as natural language processing, computer vision, and robotics.

 1. Demand forecasting

-One of the most common applications of AI in retail is in demand forecasting.
+Demand forecasting is one of the most common applications of AI in retail.
 Understanding which customers want specific products and where they want them is key to helping retailers manage the supply chain, optimize inventory levels, and avoid markdowns.

 2. Recommendations

-Without the natural cross-selling benefits of a store, online retail uses AI to accomplish similar things since retailers don't want to miss an opportunity to upsell a product or recommend a complementary add-on.
+Absent the natural cross-selling benefits of a brick-and-mortar store, online retail uses AI to accomplish similar things, as retailers don't want to miss an opportunity to upsell a product or recommend a complementary add-on.

 Retailers are experimenting with ways to ring up customers more efficiently.
-Self-service registers are the most common technique for automating the checkout process and eliminating lines, but Amazon has moved in a different direction with its Just Walk Out technology.
+Self-service registers are the most common technique for automating the checkout process and eliminating lines.
+However, Amazon has moved in a different direction with its Just Walk Out technology.

-This AI-based system tracks what customers pull off the shelves with a series of cameras on the ceiling and then charges them when they walk out of one of its Amazon Go stores without the need to stop and pay.
+Using a series of cameras on the ceiling, this AI-based system tracks what customers pull off the shelves.
+It then automatically charges them via an app when they walk out of one of its Amazon Go stores, forgoing the need to stop and pay.

 Inventory management is a crucial task for any retailer.
 Companies need to make sure they have products in stock without having too much inventory, which can lead to extra management costs and markdowns.